This is frickin' Haiti. If only someone had thrown a chair -- maybe shot a hole in the ceiling -- for the full effect.

 While everything Michot, Clausen and others are saying makes sense, it’s not likely to change anything.
 The Legislature doesn’t have the courage it would take to close any state universities.
 If lawmakers could resist political pressure, LSU-A wouldn’t be a four-year school today.

-think cutting taxes is just the thing to do when you're already way short of money.
+On the other hand, according to Gannett newspapers, some legislators -- in the face of the $2 billion budget deficit -- think cutting taxes is just the thing to do when you're already way short of money.
 Gov. Bobby Jindal thinks this might be just as good an idea as gutting higher education and turning down billions from Uncle Sam:

 Questions submitted to the governor's office about the tax cuts proposed so far brought a response from Kyle Plotkin, the governor's press secretary.
 The governor was out of town.